-The takeover operation allows a machine that is configured as an alternate\master to take control of the NIM environment.
+The takeover operation allows a machine that is configured as an alternate_master to take control of the NIM environment.

 The alternate master attempts to become the current master of each client defined in its database by updating each client's /etc/niminfo file.
-Only clients running AIX 5.3 or greater are updated by this operation.
-This operation also attempts to update the database on the target alternate\master.
+This operation also attempts to update the database on the target alternate_master.

-The command line syntax for the takeover operation is as follows:

-nim [-F] -o takeover -a Attribute=Value ...
+The command line syntax for the takeover operation is as follows: nim [-F] -o takeover -a Attribute=Value ...
 TargetName